 Although the code can be run as-is, or with a more complex query and update defined in place of the simple query and update shown, the program is meant to be a guide to more elaborate code development specific to the user's requirements.
-For example, at the point where the "DEFAULT\QUERY" is defined and printed, users could develop a more sophisticated query management technique for acquiring complex queries from files and looping through their execution.
+For example, at the point where the "DEFAULT_QUERY" is defined and printed, users could develop a more sophisticated query management technique for acquiring complex queries from files and looping through their execution.
 Similarly for updates and checkpoints.
-The selection of MY\NODE\COUNT and MY\IMAGE\COUNT could incorporate a UI for more interactive selection of those values.
+The selection of MY_NODE_COUNT and MY_IMAGE_COUNT could incorporate a UI for more interactive selection of those values.
 And so forth for other sections of the code.

 In general, the use of gateway.jvm.com.cray.cge.api and the functions referenced must be invoked in the order shown and with equivalent arguments.
 In between those function invocations, users can be as elaborate or spare as their applications require.
 When running under Python-3, the arguments to "print" statements need to be placed in parenthesis.
-For example: print "read back: nodes=", readback\nodes, should be changed to print ("read back: nodes=", readback nodes)
+For example: print "read back: nodes=", readback_nodes, should be changed to print ("read back: nodes=", readback: nodes]

-15.4.2 Run the CGE Python API as a Python Application
+13.3.2 Run the CGE Python API as a Python Application

-To run this code as a python application on a login node, enter the command python cge\python\api-vX.Y.Z.py, replacing x.Y.Z with the corresponding version number.
+To run this code as a python application on a login node, enter the command python cge_python_api-vX.
+Y. Z.py, (where vX.
+Y. Z should be replaced with the corresponding version number).
 The current version number of the Python API is 1.0.0